gtatiya/Tutorials/Python/ConfiguringYourCondaEnvironmentOnTuftsHPC.md

 	- Accept license
 	- Installation directory:
 		- You cannot use your home directory; not enough disk space.
-		- Use something like this: `/cluster/tufts/SOMELAB/USERMANE/anaconda3`
+		- Use something like this: `/cluster/tufts/SOMELAB/USERMANE/anaconda3` (ideally, make it a location that is shared with your lab coworkers)
 		- Yes, initialize Anaconda3 by running conda init

 - The installer has modified your `~/.bashrc` to source the new conda environment.